acabitorg/yamlquotes/README.md

 Every *yamlquotes* file has a top-level `quotes` list and also a top-level `defaults` dictionary.
-All of the fields below are applicable at the individual quote level, and some may also be set in the `defaults`. `defaults` apply only when that field is not overriden at the individual quote level.
+All of the fields below are applicable at the individual quote level, and some may also be set in the `defaults`.
+The `defaults` dictionary defines the fallback values to be used for fields when no value is specified at the individual quote level and are useful for avoiding repetition of data.

 Abbreviated field names are used to keep the yaml uncluttered and keep the file size low.